 I have been infatuated with pedigreed cats since I was about 12 years old.
 I started reading and becoming obsessed with cat fanciers magazines.
 As a family we bred bengal cats for 7 years, and I bred them on my own for 3 additional years.
-Sadly, there is not the same demand for the Bengal breed, so I am unable to continue breeding them at this time.
+Sadly, there is not the same demand for the Bengal breed, so I was unable to continue breeding them.

-Our goals are to produce healthy, vibrant, British Shorthairs & Scottish Folds & Straights in gorgeous colours, soft coats, excellent temperaments, with small rounded ears/triple folded ears, round eyes, and beautiful teddy bear faces with chubby cheeks.
-Currently we are focusing on the solid colours such as black, blue, cinnamon, lilac and chocolate..
+Our goals are to produce healthy, vibrant, health tested cats in gorgeous colours, soft coats, excellent temperaments.
+Currently we are focusing on the solid and bi colours such as black, blue, cinnamon, lilac and chocolate..
 We do occasionally have Scottish Fold kittens still.

 Some Additional things that you should know...

 Our kittens leave our cattery at 10-12 weeks of age.
 They come litter trained, and accustomed to scratching on their scratching posts.
-They come with 2 sets of vaccinations depending on age and circumstaces, checked by a licensed veterinarian, and multiple de-wormings.
-We also send them with a kitten starter pack which includes a blanket that smells like mom, toys, treats, a sample of the hard & soft food that they are eating, a cardboard scratcher, and probiotics.
+They come with 1-2 sets of vaccinations depending on age and circumstaces, checked by a licensed veterinarian, and multiple de-wormings.
+We also send them with a kitten starter pack which includes a blanket that smells like mom, lots of toys, treats, a sample of the hard & soft food that they are eating, a cardboard scratcher, and probiotics.
 We consider a specific kitten reserved by you when we receive a $500.00 +GST Non-refundable deposit.
 We do not accept deposits on kittens until they are 3+ weeks old, thriving, and a kitten adoption application has been approved by us.
 You will also receive a legal invoice before sending us a deposit.

 About The Scottish Fold: